sandali95/SIT737/sit737-2025-prac5p/README.md

       start_period: 10s # Initial delay before first health check
  ```

-Create an .env file inorder to change the value for process.env.PORT.
+Change the value of PORT variable in the docker-compose file inorder to run it in another port.
 The default value for this will be 80.